Gould-Group/Onboarding/Setting-up-your-weekly-meetings.md

 Please also use this question to make sure you're thinking about what *you* are interested in, rather than sticking with something you don't want to do!
 If you've pledged to finish some work then it would be great for you to finish it up, but if there are ways to pivot the focus to become more useful for us both that I'd be delighted to hear them.

-#### Input from Kirstie
+#### Input from Ian

-When answering **Where do you need help from Kirstie?** please try to be as specific as possible.
+When answering **Where do you need help from Ian?** please try to be as specific as possible.
 The input might be feedback on a piece of writing, help interpreting a result, seeking out a bug, reviewing code, explaining a section in a paper that you read, and so much more!

 I hope you'll find that clear actions you need me to complete are responded to most efficiently :grin:.